gbmhunter/blog/content/electronics/components/ferrite-beads/_index.md

 The following image shows a common way of simulating a ferrite bead.

-.A basic simulation model for a ferrite bead, and the equivalent representation in SPICE. image::ferrite-bead-circuit-model-and-spice-simulation-setup.png[width=832px]
+{{% img src="ferrite-bead-circuit-model-and-spice-simulation-setup.png" width="832" caption="A basic simulation model for a ferrite bead, and the equivalent representation in SPICE." %}}

 Another way to model a ferrite bead is a high-frequency transformer with a low valued resistance connected across it's secondary.
 The two transformer primary inputs are the two leads on the ferrite bead.

 ## Packages

-They come in many link:/pcb-design/component-packages/[package sizes], including small link:/pcb-design/component-packages/chip-eia-component-packages/[0603 sized SMD packages].
+They come in many [package sizes](/pcb-design/component-packages/), including small [0603 sized SMD packages](/pcb-design/component-packages/chip-eia-component-packages/).
 Ferrite beads tend to be smaller than general purpose inductors because they are not used for their inductance (which is what requires space).
-They usually have milli-Ohms of DC resistance, which increases to stem:[50-500\Omega] (typically) at 100MHz (which is the usual rated frequency, but they also provide a continuous frequency vs. impedance graph).
+They usually have milli-Ohms of DC resistance, which increases to `\(50-500\Omega\)` (typically) at 100MHz (which is the usual rated frequency, but they also provide a continuous frequency vs. impedance graph).

-This really great PDF, link:http://lpvo.fe.uni-lj.si/fileadmin/files/Izobrazevanje/RES/Gradiva/07/Ferrite%20beads.pdf[Understanding Ferrite Bead Inductors], explains them well.
+This really great PDF, [Understanding Ferrite Bead Inductors](http://lpvo.fe.uni-lj.si/fileadmin/files/Izobrazevanje/RES/Gradiva/07/Ferrite%20beads.pdf), explains them well.